 From time to time, the fair value of the assets associated with individual donor restricted endowment funds may fall below historical gift value.
-At December 31, 2021, there were no such deficiencies.
+At December 31, 2022, there were no such deficiencies.

 Investment and spending policies - The Board of Directors has approved, and FUTURES has adopted, investment policies for its endowment assets that attempt to maintain and improve the earning power of those assets over time to support current and future programs.
-The Board of Directors has further resolved that the goals of the investment policies shall be accomplished in a manner that is both "socially responsible" and manageable by the Board of Directors through its Investment Advisory Committee.
 The Investment Advisory Committee's responsibilities are to oversee and monitor the endowment assets on an ongoing basis through quarterly reviews of the fund activity, annual review of the investment policy, and regular communication with the investment managers.